Real-Gecko/KSP-SimpleConstruction/readme.md

 ### Cabin notes by [zer0Kerbal][zedk]

-* Will remain prerelease until [taniwha][taniwha] releases Extraplanetary Launchpads as *release* instead of alpha/beta/prerelease
+* Will remain prerelease until [taniwha][taniwha] releases Extraplanetary Launchpads as *release* instead of alpha/beta/prerelease and so new prereleases ONLY available on [CurseForge][CURSFG:url]
-* `WIP` - work in progress
-* Am open to adding more features, great project for someone!
 * I have not personally tested the patches
 * Known issue(s)
   * If the offset/rotation gizmo's are used on the docking ports, the spawn location might be off.
 This is a known issue and a feature request has been sent to [`taniwha`][taniwha]
   * Kerbalism compatibility is considered EXPERIMENTAL.
   * certain builds may require no RocketParts and time to complete.
 We are aware of this and any assistance with this issue would be appreciated.
+  * most images/shields are also links.

 ### See More